floooh/oryol/code/Modules/Core/README.md

 The Core module provides basic functionality which every Oryol app and Oryol module depends on:

-* a unified application model for all target platforms
+* a unified application model across all target platforms
 * lifetime management for heap-allocated objects
 * a central logging facility
 * a per-thread run-loop